LOOP Barcelona: History

 In its fifth edition, from May 23 to June 3, 180,000 visitors saw works from over 800 artists in 108 spaces, from institutions like the CCCB and the MACBA to restaurants and shops, presenting 66 curated programs, 20 universities and 20 international festivals.
-LOOP'07 has established itself as a centre for premieres.
-The 43 galleries selected for the LOOP Fair presented their artists to 4,000 international professionals, journalists, curators, and collectors in Hotel Catalonia Ramblas.
-In the conferences were involved the heads of major institutions in the sector, such as the MoMA, Tate Modern, the MNACRS, the Pompidou Centre and the ZKM.
+Loop'07 has established itself as a centre for premieres.
+The 43 galleries selected for the Loop Fair presented their artists to 4,000 international professionals, journalists, curators, and collectors in Hotel Catalonia Ramblas.
+In the conferences were involved the heads of major institutions in the sector, such as the MoMA, Tate Modern, the MNACRS, the Centre Pompidou and the ZKM.
 For the first time in Barcelona it was possible to see the whole work of artist Matthew Barney.